 The novel Gone With The Wind was written by Margaret Mitchell and published on June 30, 1936.
-It stands now as one of the most popular novels in American history, and the film by the same name won a buck load of Academy Awards when it came out. understanding why a novel about the Civil War would be so popular in the 1930’s reveals a lot about how the majority of Americans view not only the Civil War but the lessons of the most violent war in American history.
+It stands now as one of the most popular novels in American history, and the film by the same name won a bucket load of Academy Awards when it came out. understanding why a novel about the Civil War would be so popular in the 1930’s reveals a lot about how the majority of Americans view not only the Civil War but the lessons of the most violent war in American history.

 History.com records the following about Gone With The Wind: